-Dental erosion is the erosion of the surface of your teeth, including the tooth enamel, due to acids you eat or drink, or acids coming up from your stomach.
-These acids can dissolve the crystals that make up your teeth, which leads to tooth surface loss.
-Additionally, these acids can soften the tooth surface, making it easier for them to be worn away by abrasion or tooth grinding (acid wear).
+Dental erosion is the loss of the surface of your teeth due to acids you eat or drink, or acids coming up from your stomach.
+These acids can dissolve the crystals that make up your teeth, leading to tooth surface loss.
+These acids can also soften the tooth surface, making it easier for them to be worn away by abrasion or tooth grinding.
+This is known as acid wear.

-It is surprising how many things that we eat and drink are acidic.
+Many things that we eat and drink are acidic.
 One of the reasons for this is that acidic things taste nice.
-A number of common foods or drinks contain high levels of acid, including:
+Common foods and drinks that contain high levels of acid, include: